CBT NORTH SCOTLAND

 I am a Registered Mental Health Nurse and BABCP accredited Cognitive Behavioural Psychotherapist.

-I qualified as an RMN in 1999 and have been working with a wide variety of adult mental health issues since then, with a specialist interest in eating disorders, substance misuse and occupational health issues.
+I qualified as an RMN in 1999 and have been working with a wide variety of adult mental health issues since then, with a specialist interest in trauma, eating disorders, substance misuse and occupational health issues.

 I have trained in various psychotherapies including: